AtlasOfLivingAustralia/documentation/wiki/development/codeReviews.md

     1. Code intended for use just within your development team does not need (as much) javadoc, as long as it is clearly self-documenting (code reviews should help ensure that is the case)
     1. Other code will fall somewhere between these two, and the amount/type of doco should reflect that
   1. Apply common sense: if you think your code needs additional documentation, do so
-1. If you catch and exception, log the stacktrace: just logging the exception's message is not useful when it comes to debugging
+1. If you catch an exception, log the stacktrace: just logging the exception's message is not useful when it comes to debugging
 1. Do not check in commented or dead (unused) code!
 1. Do not copy & paste code: Refactor it into a reusable form.
 1. Do not include implementation details in names - e.g. do not call methods "ajaxSomething" because it may not always be used via ajax; do not call a variable "googleMap" because the implementation might change to another provider (e.g. Leaflet).